"This is their tale. The world as it was through their eyes"

 Slaves are not allowed to have haircuts longer than their neck.
 Long hair signifies higher status, hence why Yaeminira grew out her hair when she officially "became" Vy'Chriel.

 Improbably Female Cast: While drow populations are about 50/50 as far as the gender ratio goes, most of the characters who are the focus of the story are female.
 Justified by drow society being matriarchal and women being the leaders.

 Infinite Canvas: Introduced after chapter 39, with the artists specifically citing Unsounded as an influence, perhaps best demonstrated here.

 Innocent Innuendo: Chapter 45 opens with a classic example, showing Ariel moaning in deep pleasure and clutching her bedsheets while Die'tra, listening outside, praises Faen.
-Except Faen's just coming Ariel's hair.
+Except Faen's just combing Ariel's hair.